DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Abstract

 \section{Abstract}

-In this paper, we study masked autoencoder (MAE) pre-training on videos for matching-based downstream tasks, including visual object tracking (VOT) and video object segmentation (VOS).
-A simple extension of MAE is to randomly mask out \yty{frame} patches in videos and reconstruct the frame pixels.
-However, we find that this simple baseline heavily relies on spatial cues \yty{while ignoring temporal relations} for frame reconstruction, thus leading to sub-optimal temporal \yty{matching} representations\CUT{learning} for VOT and VOS.
-To \yty{alleviate} this problem, we propose DropMAE, which adaptively performs spatial-attention dropout in the frame reconstruction to facilitate temporal correspondence learning in videos.
-We show that our DropMAE is a strong and efficient temporal \yty{matching} learner, which achieves better fine-tuning results on matching-based tasks than the ImageNet-based MAE with \jimmy{$2\times$ faster pre-training speed}. \yty{Moreover,} we also find that motion diversity in pre-training videos is more important than scene diversity for improving the performance on VOT and VOS.
-Our \CUT{offline}pre-trained DropMAE model can be directly loaded in existing ViT-based trackers for fine-tuning without further modifications.
-Notably, DropMAE sets new state-of-the-art performance on \jimmy{8} \yty{out of 9} highly competitive video tracking and segmentation datasets.
-Our code and pre-trained models are available at \url{https://github.com/jimmy-dq/DropMAE.git}.
+This paper studies masked autoencoder (MAE) video pre-training for various temporal matching-based downstream tasks, i.e., object-level tracking tasks including video object tracking (VOT) and video object segmentation (VOS), self-supervised visual correspondence learning, dense tracking tasks including optical flow estimation and long-term point tracking, and 3D point cloud tracking.
+Specifically, our work explores to provide a general representation to boost the temporal matching ability in various downstream tracking tasks.
+To achieve this, we firstly find that a simple extension of MAE, which randomly masks out frame patches in videos and reconstruct the frame pixels, heavily relies on spatial cues while ignoring temporal relations for frame reconstruction, thus leading to sub-optimal temporal matching representations.
+To alleviate this, we propose DropMAE, which adaptively performs spatial-attention dropout in the frame reconstruction to facilitate temporal correspondence learning in videos.
+We obtain several important findings with DropMAE: 1) DropMAE is a strong and efficient temporal {matching} learner, which achieves better fine-tuning results on matching-based tasks than the ImageNet-based MAE with {$2\times$ faster pre-training speed}.
+2) DropMAE is effective for different tracking tasks, i.e., object-level matching tasks including VOT and VOS, dense tracking tasks including optical flow estimation and tracking any point (TAP), and even 3D tracking in the different modality of point cloud data.
+3) DropMAE can significantly speed up (e.g., 16.6$\times$ faster on K400) the existing self-supervised visual correspondence learning by using the DropMAE pre-trained weights.
+4) Motion diversity in pre-training videos is more important than scene diversity for improving the downstream tracking performance.
+Since none exists, we build ViT-based trackers for different downstream tracking tasks, and our pre-trained DropMAE model can be directly loaded in these ViT-based trackers for fine-tuning without further modifications.
+Experiments on 6 downstream tracking tasks demonstrate the effectiveness of DropMAE as a general pre-trained representation for diverse tracking tasks.
+The code and pre-trained models are available at \url{https://github.com/jimmy-dq/DropMAE.git}.